Documentation style tools#

 Numpydoc validation#

-To validate the style of Numpydoc docstrings, you can take advantage of the numpydoc Sphinx extension.
+To validate the style of Numpydoc docstrings, you can take advantage of the Sphinx numpydoc extension.
 Note that this extension checks only for those objects whose docstrings must be rendered.
 It is not a command line tool that checks the style of all docstrings in your source code.

-Because numpydoc is a Sphinx extension, it must be configured in the
+is a Sphinx extension, it must be configured in the

 conf.py